vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FeaturedImagePipeline.md

   - And this sets `level3URL_` to `"level3URL": "https://www.fcDeGender.nl/portfolios/Miep_Franssen/"`
 - How does level2JsonReader know whether `level3URL` in the `level2.json` data points to an unstandardized HTML page or to an HTML/XML page pair that can be parsed?
-  - Currently the list of clubs that use the HTML/XML option are hardcoded in the app.
+  - Currently the list of clubs that use the HTML/XML option (aka "JuiceBox Pro" LR plugin) are hardcoded in the app.

+  ``
+      private static let clubsUsingJuiceBox: [OrganizationID] = [ // careful: ID strings have to be accurate to match OrganizationID(fullName: "Fotogroep Waalre", town: "Waalre"),
+        OrganizationID(fullName: "Fotogroep de Gender", town: "Eindhoven")
+    ]
+  ``

 ====================================================================================